apj2n4/Exploratory-Analysis-GDP-Life-Electricity/README.md

-# EDA_GDP_Life_Electricity
+# Life Expectancy, Electricity Consumption and GDP from 1981 to 2011 - A Visual study
-Life Expectancy, Electricity Consumption and GDP from 1981 to 2011 - A Visual study Arun Janakiraman
+Arun Janakiraman
 3/29/2019
 Abstract